TUDelft-SPC-Lab/midge-code/README.md

 ![The MINGLE MIDGE](https://raw.githubusercontent.com/TUDelft-SPC-Lab/spcl_midge_hardware/master/Media/v2.3.jpg)

-The Midge is a small, low-power wearable device designed to record audio, orientation, and proximity data.
+The Midge is a small, low-power wearable device designed to record audio, orientation and proximity data.
 It features a Nordic nRF52832 microcontroller, Bluetooth connectivity, dual microphones, an IMU (Inertial Measurement Unit), and a microSD card slot for local data storage.

+This repository contains the firmware for the Midge.
+It also contains the software that is used for monitoring and controlling the midge, recording and processing the data.

-The IMU combines an accelerometer, gyroscope, and magnetometer to accurately capture and process orientation data.
+The **IMU** combines an accelerometer, gyroscope, and magnetometer to accurately capture and process orientation data.
+The samples are stored in a binary file, with each sample containing a timestamp and the sensor data.
+The samples are recorded at a best effort of 60 Hz, meaning that the actual sample rate varies slightly depending on the device's processing load.

-Proximity is measured using a Bluetooth scanner capable of detecting nearby devices.
+**Proximity** is measured using a Bluetooth scanner capable of detecting nearby devices.
+Each midge send Bluetooth broadcasts packages at 1 Hz.
+The scanner records the ID, RSSI (Received Signal Strength Indicator), and group for each detected package.
+These samples are also stored in a binary file.

-Audio can be recorded in two modes: low-frequency (1.25 kHz) and high-frequency (20 kHz).
+**Audio** can be recorded in two modes: low-frequency (1.25 kHz) and high-frequency (20 kHz).
 The low-frequency mode is optimized for privacy-preserving applications; it does not capture intelligible speech but can detect the presence of vocal activity.

-This repository contains the firmware for the Midge.
-It also contains the python scripts that are used for controlling the midge, recording and processing the data.
+Two files are created per session, a binary file containing the raw audio data, and another binary file containing the timestamps for each audio sample.

 # Data recording workflow